privacyguides/privacyguides.org/docs/basics/vpn-overview.md

 An ISP can see the flow of internet traffic entering and exiting your network termination device (i.e. modem).

-Encryption protocols such as HTTPS are commonly used on the internet, so they may not be able to see the content of your traffic, but they can see the [domains you request](../advanced/dns-overview.md#why-shouldnt-i-use-encrypted-dns).
-A VPN can shift trust to a server somewhere else in the world.
-As a result, the ISP then only sees that you are connected to a VPN and nothing about the activity that you're passing into it.
+They usually can't see the content of your traffic since encryption protocols such as HTTPS are commonly used on the internet, but they can see the [domains you request](../advanced/dns-overview.md#why-shouldnt-i-use-encrypted-dns).
+A VPN will prevent your ISP from seeing what domains you connect to, although the VPN provider is still able to see all your traffic.

-You should [take IVPN's quick test](https://www.doineedavpn.com) to see if a VPN is right for your threat model.
-A VPN does two things: shifting the risks from your Internet Service Provider to itself and hiding your IP from a third-party service.

-VPNs cannot encrypt data outside of the connection between your device and the VPN server.
+==VPNs cannot encrypt data outside of the connection between your device and the VPN server.
 VPN providers can see and modify your traffic the same way your ISP could.
-And there is no way to verify a VPN provider's "no logging" policies in any way.
+And there is no way to verify a VPN provider's "no logging" policies in any way.==

-However, they do hide your actual IP from a third-party service, provided that there are no IP leaks.
-They help you blend in with others and mitigate IP based tracking.
+### Hiding Your IP Address from Websites

+Any website you connect to will see the VPN provider's IP address instead of yours.
+This can be useful if you want to avoid leaking your IP address to outside parties if you are worried about a DDoS or other attack against your network.

+### Prevent Tracking

+A VPN can't prevent tracking all on its own, but it can offer a few benefits.

+You can connect to a server in a different city or country than you live in, making it appear like you're somwhere you're not.
+This is easily circumvented using things like your browser's language and timezone settings, so this shouldn't be relied on.

+Because you share a pool of IP addresses with many other users, it becomes more difficult to track you.
+Do note that most people do not have static IP addresses, so even without a VPN your IP address will change even without a VPN.

 ## When shouldn't I use a VPN?